jortsmoder/wikiofdark.art/docs/index.md

 - [VoiceTools iOS](https://apps.apple.com/us/app/voice-tools/id1447495900)

-### Vocal Feminisation Surgery
+### Vocal Feminisation Surgery (VFS)

 If wanting permanent results with less voice training, surgery is an option.
 Note that recovery can be quite difficult (eg: not speaking for 2 weeks - 2 months) and in general one retains more optionality/pitch if one trains.

-In addition, one will sitll be required to do some amount of voice training even if you get surgery, otherwise your voice will sound somewhat unnatrual.
+In addition, one will still be required to do some amount of voice training even if you get surgery, otherwise your voice will sound somewhat unnatrual.

-From Reddit, it seems like [Yeson Voice Center](https://us.yesonvc.com/page/2_4_1.php) in South Korea is the best place to get it done.
+From people online, it seems like [Yeson Voice Center](https://us.yesonvc.com/page/2_4_1.php) in South Korea is the best place to get it done.

 Here is an overview of some of the main methods.